zendtech/zendserver-sdk-java/zendserver-sdk-java/README.md

 ## Install the SDK
 The SDK starter package is not a full development environment.
 It includes only the core SDK Tools, which you can use to set up local and remote application servers.

-If you haven't already, get the latest version of the SDK starter package from the main (SDK download page) - add a link to the package.
+If you haven't already, get the latest version of the SDK starter package from [there](http://downloads.zend.com/zendserver/sdk/zendserver-sdk-cli-1.0.0-bin.zip).

 After you downloaded a .zip or .tgz package , unpack it to a safe location on your machine.
 By default, the SDK files are unpacked into a directory named zend-sdk-<ver>